Skip to content

 Postal codes in Canada have taken on a similar function to ZIP codes in the United States with regards to mail sorting, automation, and the management of demographic data.

 Loqate helps businesses around the world verify customer addresses by combining our global datasets with best in class technology.
-Our easy to integrate API helps our customers verify customer data at the point of capture.
+Our easy to integrate API helps our customers verify US address data, be they ZIP or ZIP+4 codes, at the point of capture.
 Find out more about how Loqate address verification solutions can help your business.

 What Is A Postal Code?